RicardoMonteiroSimoes/CustomHookAction/README.md

 To the end of the script there are several conditional echo requests that showcase how you can use the feedback of the script to enact more actions.

+This first script shows triggers on a push to the master branch.
+It includes the description of the action using all parameters.
 ```yml
 on:
   push: